Visit the institution website for COVID‑19 updates

 A minimum of a second-class UK degree in landscape architecture or an accredited overseas qualification in Landscape Architecture of an equivalent standard.
 On occasion, graduates from other degrees who can demonstrate comparable abilities will also be considered.
 Applicants must have also completed their previous degree and be undertaking a year in a professional practice placement or internship.
 A design/creative portfolio is also expected.
-Applicants will be asked to submit a portfolio of their design work once their completed application has been received, and should not send or upload work until it has been requested.
+Applicants will be asked to provide a link to a portfolio of their design work once their completed application has been received, and should not send or upload work until it has been requested.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.